DWIGHT DAVID EISENHOWER CHRONOLOGY

 1950: Ike was recalled to active duty to serve as head of the NATO military forces as Supreme Allied Commander, Europe.
 They lived in Paris until 1952 when Eisenhower returned to the U.S. to campaign for the presidency.

 1953-1961: Mamie was a gracious and popular First Lady -- so much so that, beginning in 1952, she appeared every year on the Gallup Poll's list of the Ten Most Admired Women in America.

 After eight years in the White House, the Eisenhowers retired to the farm they had purchased in 1949.
 This home at Gettysburg, Pennsylvania, was the first one they actually owned.
 After the General's death, Mamie continued living on the farm, with extended winter vacations in California and Georgia, until she took an apartment in Washington, D.C. when her health began to fail in the late 70's.

 Although she lived and traveled all over the world, Mrs. Eisenhower always remained a person who was most happy at home surrounded by her family.
 She enjoyed babysitting her grandchildren.
 Playing canasta, mahjong, or bridge with her friends was a favorite pastime.
 She had a lifelong interest in fashion and developed a flair that was strictly the "Mamie Look" -- from her feminine dresses to her trademark bangs.
 In her later years, Mrs. Eisenhower enjoyed answering the many letters she received from the public and assisted in fund-raising activities for several institutions and charities, including the Eisenhower Memorial Hospital in Palm Springs, California.

-November 1, 1979: Mamie Doud Eisenhower died in Washington, D.C. and was buried beside her husband and first son in the Place of Meditation at the Eisenhower Center in Abilene, Kansas.
+November 1, 1979: Mamie Doud Eisenhower died in Washington, D.C. and was buried beside her husband and first son in the Place of Meditation at the Eisenhower Presidential Library in Abilene, Kansas.